 The self-synchronizing randomizer should be applied to data for the direct recording of unencrypted pulse code modulation data.
 This randomizer should also be applied to all serial-streaming telemetry where encryption is not used.
-Randomization is not required or recommended when encryption is used.
+Randomization is not required or recommended when encryption is used in a telemetry link that is not using Low Density Parity Check (LDPC) forward error correction.
+In the case of adding LDPC to an encrypted link, the codeblock (data block plus parity block) will be randomized with the CCSDS randomizer.